marchemi/mydelcia/README.md

 ```
 Parameters cronfile, user, add_user_to_cron, depends on your host installation.
 Installation section defines default values to use on Synology, Linux Ubuntu and Docker.
 But depending on your system/installation you can adjust them.
 - CRONFILE : define the directory of cronfile to use.
 By default leave this parameter blank
 - USER : define the username field used in the crontab.
 By default use the user running the webserver process.
-Note also
 - ADD_USER_TO_CRON : define if we need to force adding the username in cron entry.
 By default leave this parameter to FALSE